org-ST/orgST/docs/ports.md

 Official Ports for orgST
-- java ✅ (Main Version of orgST)
+Java ✅ (Main Version of orgST)
-- C 🕒
-- py ✅ ⛔
+Python (Original orgST) ✅ ❌
-- SmileBasic 🕒 🟠
+QBasic 🕒  🟠
+C++ 🕒

 ✅  = Created
 🕒  = In Progress
 ⛔ = Works, but unsupported.
 🟠  = No Server Access
 🚫  = Cancelled or Not Possible
 ❓  = May be Cancelled.
+:circle:  = Local Server (Not original orgST server)
+❌ = Deprecated

+(Removed ports will be removed on this list later)

 For more info, see [PORTING.md](/PORTING.md)